Trustees

 She lives in a village in Hampshire with her three children and is actively involved in voluntary organisations focused on international development and education.
 In her spare time, she enjoys travelling, spending time with her family, and volunteering as a British Red Cross Emergency Response volunteer.

-Rebecca joined the charity board to contribute her knowledge of leadership, safeguarding, and education.
+Rebecca joined the charity board on 19 September 2025 to contribute her knowledge of leadership, safeguarding, and education.